Zen and Zaatar

 • 2 - 2 ½ lbs.
 Yukon gold or Russet potatoes

-• 3 spring onions or scallions
+• 3 green onions spring onions, scallions

 • ½ bunch Italian parsley